dgilland/verify/README.rst

            Less(30))

-Verify using your own functions:
+Verify using your own assert functions:

 .. code-block:: python

     def is_just_right(value):
-        assert 20 <= value <= 30, "it's just not right"
+        assert value != 'too cold' and value != 'too hot', 'Not just right!'

     # Passes
     Expect(25, is_just_right)